fommil/fpmortals/manuscript/complete.md

 ### `ISet`

-Tree structures are excellent for storing ordered data, with every node holding elements that are *less than* in one branch, and *greater than* in the other.
+Tree structures are excellent for storing ordered data, with every *binary node* holding elements that are *less than* in one branch, and *greater than* in the other.
 However, naive implementations of a tree structure can become *unbalanced* depending on the insertion order.
 It is possible to maintain a perfectly balanced tree, but it is incredibly inefficient as every insertion effectively rebuilds the entire tree.

-`ISet` is an implementation of a tree of *bounded balance*, meaning that it is approximately balanced, using the `size` of each branch to balance a `Bin` node.
+`ISet` is an implementation of a tree of *bounded balance*, meaning that it is approximately balanced, using the `size` of each branch to balance a node.

 {lang="text"}
 ~~~~~~~~